-TEDX Broadway 2017 review, with a focus on the three elements of this years event: Stories, People and Community.
+TEDX Broadway 2017 review: Focus on the three elements of this years event: Stories, People and Community.
 Hosted by Damian Bazadona and Jim McCarthy

 Does This Event Really Make Broadway Any Better?